 - two-lane exits

-This will provide an increase in the junction capacity similar to those implemented at the A59, A19 and Wetherby Road roundabouts.
+This will provide an increase in junction capacity similar to those implemented on the A59, A19 and Wetherby Road roundabouts.
 The Clifton Moor roundabout will also include adding a fourth arm to the junction extending northwards to the identified site for housing allocation in the draft Local Plan.

 The decision on the final road layout will be made at a public Executive Member for Transport and Planning Decision Session meeting.

 *This is part of Leeds City Region Enterprise Partnership (LEP) Growth Deal – a £1 billion package of government investment to accelerate growth and create jobs across Leeds City Region.